OOHehir/TTS-Connector/README.md

     webhook ID - whatever you like
     webhook format - JSON
     BaseURL: https://webhooks.athom.com/webhook/your_Webhook_ID_from_step_1
-3. Add an additional header using authorization: x-user-id in
+3. Add an additional header using authorization:
+    x-user-id
     Value from step 1.
 4. Save!
 4. Any messages received by the application should then be sent to your Homey via the webhook.